slimgroup/JUDI.jl/README.md

-# The Julia Devito Inversion framework (JUDI) - A scalable research framework for seismic inversion
+# The Julia Devito Inversion framework (JUDI)

 ## Overview

-JUDI is a framework for large-scale seismic modeling and inversion and designed for researchers who want to translate mathematical concepts and algorithms into fast and efficient code that scales to industry-size 3D problems.
-The main focus of the package lies on modeling seismic data as well as full-waveform inversion (FWI) and imaging (LS-RTM).
-Wave equations in JUDI are solved using [Devito](https://github.com/opesci/devito), a Python DSL for symbolically setting up PDEs and automatic code generation.
+JUDI is a framework for large-scale seismic modeling and inversion and designed to enable rapid translations of algorithms to fast and efficient code that scales to industry-size 3D problems.
+The focus of the package lies on seismic modeling as well as PDE-constrained optimization such as full-waveform inversion (FWI) and imaging (LS-RTM).
+Wave equations in JUDI are solved with [Devito](https://github.com/opesci/devito), a Python domain-specific language for automated finite-difference (FD) computations.

 ## Installation and prerequisites